Where to Get the Best Steak in Omaha

 The Committee Chophouse

-While the menu at many Omaha steakhouses is relatively similar, The Committee Chophouse adds a modern take on the steakhouse.
+Chateau for Two plate at The Committee Chophouse in Omaha, NE While the menu at many Omaha steakhouses is relatively similar, The Committee Chophouse adds a modern take on the steakhouse.
 In addition to classic cuts, you can also order a Delmonico, Chateaubriand, Beef Wellington, and even a 35-ounce Tomahawk Ribeye.
-Located on the lower level of the historic Cottonwood Hotel—one of the best places to stay in Omaha—this brightly lit steakhouse also serves a wide selection of seafood, pork, lamb, and chicken.
+Located on the lower level of the historic Cottonwood Hotel—one of the best places to stay in Omaha—this brightly lit Blackstone District restaurant also serves a wide selection of seafood, pork, lamb, and chicken.

 Check out the full review at RestaurantHoppen.com.